 - 7.1 NBC Public Protection Officers have raised no objection to the proposal, although further information relating to noise and odour are required.
-A condition is also required relating to refuse and in line with the Council's low emission strategy. - 7.2 NCC Highways and Access has raised objections to the use of the commercial access for residential traffic.
+Details have been submitted of the proposed refuse storage and any comments from the Environmental Health Officer will be included in the addendum to the Committee agenda. - 7.2 NCC Highways and Access has raised objections to the use of the commercial access for residential traffic.
 The proposal contravenes the Northamptonshire Highways Development Strategy with regards shared drives.
 The Highway Authority objects to the application. - 7.3 Northamptonshire Police following the submission of additional plans advice is given in respect of security measures associated with the entrance.
 Concerns have been expressed regarding the proximity of the cycle parking.
 Whilst no objection to the use is raised, unauthorised colonisation of the internal spaces, communal corridors and stairwells should be robustly addressed. - 7.4 NBC Conservation Section No objection.
 The proposal is a revised scheme to extend above the ground floor to the rear of 102 Abington Street.
 The proposed stepping of the extension will reduce the impact on views from St Giles churchyard and from within Conservation Area and the setting of the grade II listed group of buildings at 1-8 St Giles Terrace compared to the previous proposal.
 Consider the impact to be acceptable. - 7.5 Town Centre Conservation Area Advisory Committee have not raised objections to the proposal subject to appropriate facing materials being used. - 7.6 Anglian Water has referred to its standing guidance relating to consultations with the authority.
 The applicant is required to check for any assets of Anglian Water that cross the site. - 7.7 Councillor Stone called in the application on the grounds of inappropriate and intrusive development that will impact negatively on the street scene and neighbours. - 7.8 Three representations have been received from adjacent landowners.
-The comments raised relate to the following concerns: - · Loss of sunlight to courtyard/dining area - Impact on kitchen extraction system - Consideration needs to be given to disruption during construction - Insufficient detail to determine the application (Note: amended plans have subsequently been submitted)
+The comments raised relate to the following concerns: - Loss of sunlight to courtyard/dining area - Impact on kitchen extraction system - Consideration needs to be given to disruption during construction - Insufficient detail to determine the application (Note: amended plans have subsequently been submitted)

-- Impact on window to flat 3 of the adjacent property, reducing evening light - Loss of privacy to flat 1 from balcony - Concern about design, height incorrectly shown. - Impact on elderly people visiting the William and Patricia Venton Centre - Note that two previous schemes have been rejected (Note: one was refused the other was approved) - Parking provision on site - Entrance to offices is narrow and this would result in additional footfall - Concern about noise
+- Impact on window to flat 3 of the adjacent property, reducing evening light - Loss of privacy to flat 1 from balcony - Concern about design, height incorrectly shown. - Impact on elderly people visiting the William and Patricia Venton Centre - Note that two previous schemes have been rejected (Note: one was refused the other was approved) - Parking provision on site - Entrance to offices is narrow and this would result in additional footfall - Concern about noise - Drawings have been drip-fed into the file with inaccurate date headers (Note: during the course of the application amended plans have been sought and added to the file, this is not an uncommon situation) - Consider that the lack of accurate drawings are intended to mislead the planning authority